 Expected Outcome.
-Based on intensive monitoring in North Twin Lake during the summer of 2006, redband trout are confined to a slab of metalimnetic waters around three to four meters thick where temperatures are below 20°C and oxygen levels greater than five mg/L (Biggs 2007).
+Based on intensive monitoring in North Twin Lakes in summer 2006, redband trout are confined to a slab of metalimnetic waters around three to four m thick where temperatures are below 20°C and oxygen levels greater than five mg/L (Biggs 2007).
 This "habitat squeeze" is thought to negatively impact the overall health of the fish.
 Oxygenation is expected to dramatically expand the vertical habitat of redband trout and improve trout health.